Wage theft: Penalties and sanctions

 When the Wage and Hour Division (WHD) receives reports of violations, it works to ensure that employers change their work practices and pay back missed wages to the employees.
 Willful violators can face fines up to $10,000 upon their first conviction with imprisonment resulting from future convictions.
 In regards to child labor laws, an employer can face a fine of up to $11,000 per minor.
 In 2012 the Wage and Hour Division collected $280 million in back wages for 308,000 workers.
 As of 2014, there are 1,100 federal investigators for 135 million workers in more than 7 million businesses.
 The ratio of labor enforcement agents to U.S. workers has decreased over tenfold since the inception of the FLSA, from one for every 11,000 workers in 1941 to one for every 123,000 workers in 2014.

 In February 2010, Miami-Dade County, Florida became the first jurisdiction in America to ban wage theft with an ordinance passed unanimously by the county commission.
 Prior to the ordinance, wage theft was called "the crime wave that almost no one talks about".

-Wage theft in other countries
+Labor organizations have supported local wage‑theft enforcement measures.
+For example, the Affiliated Construction Trades of Ohio (ACT Ohio) has backed ordinances in cities such as Columbus, Cleveland, and Cincinnati that require contractors to self‑report wage‑theft violations and bar repeat offenders from future city contracts.